-You'll only need a few simple ingredients when making this tasty ground beef casserole.
+You'll only need a few simple ingredients when making this tasty casserole.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 Ground beef: I use extra-lean ground beef in this recipe.
 Normally I prefer lean, not extra lean.
 But here, I drain the fat anyway, plus I add other creamy ingredients.